wp-plugins/amazon-link/readme.txt

 This is created by either putting the line `amazon_recommends(<Category>,<Number of Posts>)` in your template.
 Or putting the line `[amazon cat=<Category>&last=<Number of Posts>]` within a post or page.
 Where 'Category' is a list of category ids to search within (e.g. as expected by the 'cat' argument of [query_posts](http://codex.wordpress.org/Template_Tags/query_posts#Parameters) function.
 The 'last' parameter is the number of posts to search through.

-= Latest Version - 2.0.9 =
+= Latest Version - Development =

+* New Feature - Simple Template Manager
+* New Feature - Add 'Template Type' option to identify templates that require no ASIN, or Multiple ASINS.
-* New Feature - Amazon search links for non-local links
+* New Feature - Search using by 'ASIN' if 'Title' and 'Author' fields blank
+* Templates Update - Add 'Amazon Impression Tracking' to templates
+* Templates Update - Add 'Easy Banner' template example
+* Templates Update - Add 'Amazon Preview Script' template, add to the bottom of your post/page or include in your theme's footer
-* Bug Fix - Fix so that searches from all Search Indices return valid results.
+* Bug Fix - Fix filtering of incomplete tags.
-* Bug Fix - Extra checks on ip2nation lookup failures.
+Bug Fix - Move 'aws_signed_request' into the Class to avoid name clash with 'premiumtheme', thanks to *pst61* for spotting.

 == Installation ==